Vanessa Redgrave: Theatre

 Redgrave won four Evening Standard Awards for Best Actress in four decades.
 She was awarded the Laurence Olivier Award for Actress of the Year in a Revival in 1984 for The Aspern Papers.

 In 2000, her theatre work included Prospero in The Tempest at Shakespeare's Globe in London.
 In 2003, she won a Tony Award for Best Actress in a Play for her performance in the Broadway revival of Eugene O'Neill's Long Day's Journey Into Night.
 In January 2006, Redgrave was presented the Ibsen Centennial Award for her "outstanding work in interpreting many of Henrik Ibsen's works over the last decades".
 Previous recipients of the award include Liv Ullmann, Glenda Jackson and Claire Bloom.

 In 2007, Redgrave played Joan Didion in her Broadway stage adaptation of her 2005 book, The Year of Magical Thinking, which played 144 regular performances in a 24-week limited engagement at the Booth Theatre.
 For this, she won the Drama Desk Award for Outstanding One-Person Show and was nominated for the Tony Award for Best Performance by a Leading Actress in a Play.
 She reprised the role at the Lyttelton Theatre at the Royal National Theatre in London to mixed reviews.
 She also spent a week performing the work at the Theatre Royal in Bath in September 2008.
-She once again performed the role of Joan Didion for a special benefit at Cathedral of St. John the Divine in New York on 26 October 2009.
+She once again performed the role of Joan Didion for a special benefit at Cathedral of St. John the Divine in New York City on 26 October 2009.
 The performance was originally slated to debut on 27 April, but was pushed due to the death of Redgrave's daughter Natasha.
 The proceeds for the benefit were donated to the United Nations Children's Fund (UNICEF) and the United Nations Relief and Works Agency (UNRWA).
 Both charities work to provide help for the children of Gaza.